 The Louis K. Meisel Gallery selected records measure 0.4 linear feet and date from 1964-2003.
 The records of this New York gallery consist of correspondence with artists and other individuals, writings by Louis K. Meisel, subject files on Gregory Battcock and Jason Seley, and photographs.
 Correspondence documents the gallery's dealings with its artists.

-The papers of artist Shirley Jaffe measure 7.1 linear feet and date from circa 1950-2011.
-The collection documents her life and career as an American painter living in Paris through biographical material, letters, notebooks, writings, project files, printed material, photographic material, and sketchbooks.
+The papers of artist Shirley Jaffe measure 7.1 linear feet and 0.260 GB and date from circa 1950-2011.
+The collection documents her life and career as an American painter living in Paris through biographical material, letters, notebooks, writings, project files, printed and digital material, photographic material, and sketchbooks.

 The records of contemporary New York City Tanager Gallery measure 2.6 linear feet and date from 1952 to 1979.
 Found are administrative files, financial and legal records including detailed receipt books, scattered correspondence, artists' files for circa 70 artists that include price lists and biographies, two scrapbooks of printed materials, newsclippings, exhibition announcements and other printed materials, and five photographs of openings at the gallery and of the exterior of the building.